clemrho/UIPathFinder/README.md

 The current version focuses on:
 - A full user flow (Auth0 login → main planner → history).
-- A deterministic “mock” schedule generator in the frontend.
+- LLM-based schedule generation via Fireworks.ai with three models.
-- A first LLM integration against Fireworks.ai with a reusable prompt and output schema (`reason` + `pathResult`).
+- A robust output contract: every model returns a JSON schedule plus a textual `reason`, with a consistent fallback if context is insufficient.

 ---